av1-community-contributors/codec-wiki/docs/terms-of-use.md

     The Comments/contributions do not contain any defamatory, libelous, offensive, indecent or otherwise unlawful material which is an invasion of privacy
     The Comments/contributions will not be used to promote unlawful activity.

-You hereby grant the AV1 Community Wiki a non-exclusive license to use, reproduce, edit & authorize others to use, reproduce & edit any of your Comments/contributions in any & all forms, formats or media.
+You hereby grant the Codec Wiki a non-exclusive license to use, reproduce, edit & authorize others to use, reproduce & edit any of your Comments/contributions in any & all forms, formats or media.

 3. iFrames